-- Consider the square footage of the interior space after the addition of modifications when determining the amount of items that can be contained inside a Falcon Utility Box.
+- Consider the square footage of the interior space after the addition of modifications when determining the amount of items that can be contained inside.

-- In the case of the Falcon Office Box, ideally 2 individuals to one 20-foot container and 4 to a 40-foot container is ideal if the space is used for a full 40-hour workweek.
+- In the case of the modified conex container office, ideally two individuals to one 20-foot container and 4 to a 40-foot container is ideal if the space is used for a full 40-hour workweek.

 - Interior space planning through modeling is recommended for the placement of workstations and interior equipment.

 How Often Will You Use Your Container Space?

 - If the Utility or Office Box is used intermittently, consider the maintenance steps to insure ventilation is continuous and the interior space is cared for.

 - Using interior cooling and heating occasionally without continuous humidity control can create moisture build up.